The Big Caper: Plot

-Kay is called to a meeting with Flood, and at Flood's apartment, she encounters some of his other associates: Roy, Flood's gopher and a slightly perverse, self-involved fitness enthusiast; and lookout man Harry, who has brought his slatternly girl friend, Doll, with him.
+Kay is called to a meeting with Flood at his apartment where she encounters some of his other associates: Roy, Flood's gopher who is a slightly perverse, self-involved fitness enthusiast; and lookout man Harry, who has brought his slatternly girl friend, Doll, with him.
 Although Frank warned her against it, Kay tells Flood that she intends to leave after the heist, but insists that she is not involved with anyone else, and that Frank is loyal to him.
 After Flood and the others show up in San Felipe, Doll demands a cut of the robbery, prompting Flood to order Roy to kill her.
 Flood then explains to Harry that Doll split after he gave her some money.
 Flood goes over the final plans for the robbery, in which Zimmer is to create several explosions, including one at the high school as well as one at the electric power plant (thus disabling the bank vault's alarm system).

 On the night of the robbery, Frank and Kay attend an evening barbecue at the Loxleys', and hear over the radio about the discovery of a young woman's body.
 The description makes it clear to both of them that it is Doll who has been murdered.
 Kay decides she wants to leave immediately and asks Frank to join her, but when Frank learns that the Loxleys' son is at a pageant rehearsal at the targeted high school, which was previously expected to be empty that night, he decides to try and stop Zimmer.

 Confronting Zimmer, Frank is knocked unconscious and Zimmer blows up a paint factory, then heads to the high school.
 Meanwhile, Flood and the others have entered the store next to the bank and are breaking through the wall to the vault.
 Frank recovers and rushes to the school, discovering the bomb's timer and disabling it.
 At the bank, Paulmeyer blows open the vault with nitroglycerin.